sirikothe/gotextfsm/README.md

 The complete documentation about text fsm is given here: https://github.com/google/textfsm/wiki/TextFSM

-The source code of textfsm in python is given here: https://github.com/google/textfsm
+The source code of textfsm in Python is given here: https://github.com/google/textfsm

 This porting attempts to be 100% compatible to the original textfsm specification given in the above links.